mcandre/line-detector/README.md

 ## Optional

+There are a handful of programs for identifying line ending formats:

 * [od](http://man.cx/od) can elucidate file contents by printing the raw byte values.
+* The Unix [file](http://man.cx/file) command can report CRLF files, but fails to report CRLFs in `.html` files.
+Hence the inspiration for line-detector.

 There are numerous programs that can help convert files to different line ending formats: